seann27/NFLDB_Project/README.md

 # NFLDB_Project

-# The goal of this project is to create a web site which has the following features:
+# The goal of this project is to create a web site that has the following features:
 	- Access to graphs and relevant statistics regarding overall team performance
 	- Access to graphs and relevant statistics regarding overall individual player performance
 	- User account functionality